The ELPAC Website

 Form assignments for the Summative ELPAC administration are available on the ELPAC Forms Assignment web page.
 Use the lookup tool to search for an LEA; the search returns the form number to which the LEA has been assigned.

-Stopping Marker Reminders: During a recent investigation of a Security and Test Administration Incident Reporting System (STAIRS) case, it was determined that some student(s) who were administered the computer-based Initial ELPAC and answered all questions correctly up until the stopping markers were exited from the test prematurely.
-These students who received perfect scores up until the stopping marker are likely to classify with the initial fluent English proficient (IFEP) status if given the opportunity to complete the test.
+During a recent investigation of a Security and Test Administration Incident Reporting System (STAIRS) case, it was determined that some student(s) who were administered the computer-based Initial or Summative ELPAC answered all questions correctly up until the stopping markers but were exited from the test prematurely.
+For the Initial ELPAC, these students who received perfect scores up until the stopping marker are likely to classify with the initial fluent English proficient (IFEP) status if given the opportunity to complete the test.

 The stopping marker is followed by an [End Test] button.
 As described in the DFAs, the [End Test] button should be used only when there have been no responses or no correct responses prior to the stopping marker.
 Please ensure that test examiners have been trained and certified in Moodle , are familiar with the DFAs before administering the test, and appropriately follow the directions on how and when to use the stopping markers.